 For SQL Server 2016 and 2014 SP2 and higher, actual execution plans contain a bunch of new information on each operator, including how much CPU they burn, how long it takes, and how much IO is done by that operator.
 This was a little hard to use for a while because the information was only visible in the XML of the execution plan.

-But now you can see this information with just a few clicks in the properties window of a plan.
+Now you can see this information with just a few clicks in the properties window of a plan.
 Here’s the announcement from the SSMS team.

 Watch an example: Finding Actual Time Statistics in an Execution Plan